 Mirza Zeeshan Sikandar, MO, Central Park Medical College Lahore

 Submission Date: 12-06-2024

 1st Revision Date: 12-08-2024

 Acceptance Date: 12-12-2024

 Having another cesarean section may be recommended or provided to women who have already had one.
 As a result, this factor contributes to the rising trend of Csections.
-As a result, one effective method for lowering C-section rates is the trial of labor after caesarean section (TOLAC).
+As a result, one effective method for lowering C-section rates is the trial of labor after caesarean section to a number of factors, including the rise in popularity of electronic fetal heart rate monitoring and the subsequent decline in surgical vaginal births including episiotomies and breech vaginal deliveries.
+Flamm and Geiger devewhether or not a TOLAC would be effective, Grobman et al. created a model using first-visit data.

+(TOLAC).
 In between 65% and 83.3% of VBAC attempts succeed.
-Despite the fact that VBAC has few risks, its use has been on the wane in recent years.
+The succeed of the fact that VBAC has few risks, its use has been on the wane in recent years.
 In contrast, the number of repeat caesarean sections that are voluntary is increasing.
-Patients' worry and panic about the potential dangers of VBAC may be contributing factors in this phenomena.6
+Patients' worry and panic about the potential dangers of VBAC may be contributing factors in this phenomena.

 According to a study, done by Ugwu et al., there were 2610 women who had already had a Cesarean section at least once.
 Ninety one percent of the women surveyed were in favor of VBAC.
 Just around 54% were deemed VBAC candidates, and of those, 50% had a successful outcome.
 Yet, another research found that only 45.5% of women who had had one prior cesarean scar were able to successfully give birth vaginally.
 Under the right circumstances, women who have already had a cesarean should be encouraged to try giving birth vaginally.
-In order to prevent needless cesarean sections, care should be taken before suggesting moms for cesarean delivery owing to a history of just one prior cesarean section.
-Yet, a study conducted in Iran found that even after one prior cesarean surgery, 91% of women still had successful vaginal deliveries.
+In order to prevent needless cesarean sections, care should be taken before suggesting moms for cesarean delivery owing to a history of just one prior cesarean section.8 Yet, a study conducted in Iran found that even after one prior cesarean surgery, 91% of women still had successful vaginal deliveries.
 As long as they don't have any other complications, pregnant women who have already had a cesarean section should be given the option of trying for a vaginal delivery (also known as a planned VBAC).
-Yet, there is a dearth of reliable, comprehensive data on the results of this decision to help advise eligible women.
+Yet, there is a dearth of reliable, comprehensive data on the results of this decision to help advise eligible